Trust Fund: What Is It, And How Does It Work?

 The trustee manages any assets placed into the trust.
 Unlike an executor, their job lasts until the funds are gone.
 The trust may also lay out additional responsibilities.
 If the grantor is healthy, they can act as a trustee, typically to a revocable trust.
 However, they should appoint a co-trustee in case they, the grantor, pass away or become incapacitated.

 Transfer Your Assets To The Trust

 Once the trust is established, the grantor can simply transfer their assets to the trust.
 But, in the case of real estate, the grantor has to change the title of the property per the ownership change.

 The Bottom Line: Trust Funds Give Grantors Peace Of Mind

-Trust funds are a valuable resource that allows you to safe-keep assets for your beneficiaries.
+Trust funds are a valuable resource that allows you to keep assets safe for your beneficiaries.
 Most of all, grantors can ensure their loved ones are cared for when they’re not there.
-You can learn more about living, or specialized, trusts in our Learning Center.